Arbitrage Betting Strategy

 How to Find Arbs?

 Seasoned punters will look for arbs themselves.
 It means manually ‘combing’ through the market to find bets that offer value.
-Remember – the total market percentage of good arbs should be under 100%.
+Remember – the market percentage of good arbs should be under 100%.
 If you have a list of top bookies and betting exchanges and a match in mind for arbing, you can open them up and compare the odds.
-It’s not easy and is surely time-consuming, but it’s the best way if you like to do things by yourself.
+It’s not easy and is undoubtedly time-consuming, but it’s the best way if you like to do things by yourself.

 The easy way would be to use arbitrage bet finder tools or software.
 These are rare and cost a penny, so we don’t think experienced punters would use them.
 But if you only bet arbs, it could spot opportunities.
 It’s easier and faster than manually looking for arbs, but most punters would go the old-school way.